Before we can answer this question it’s important to understand the chronic nature of addiction and alcoholism.

 Both inpatient and outpatient alcohol abuse rehabilitation programs are available, so it is important to give careful consideration to the type of facility that is most suitable for your needs or those of your family members.

-Prospective patients may often have many questions and even concerns about the prospect of a residential treatment program.
+Prospective patients may often have many questions and even concerns about the prospect of a long-term residential treatment program.

 Once you leave the alcohol abuse treatment facility, recovery is typically an ongoing process.